OdiaNLP/odianlp.github.io/docs/contributions.md

 All the contribution are Open source and freely available (with proper attribution) to the society.
 OdiaNLP has done either _entire or partial_ contributions to the following projects:

+## Text to Speech or Speech to Text
 ### [Mozilla Common Voice](https://commonvoice.mozilla.org/or)
 - Speech corpora creation through Mozilla Common Voice.
 - 150MB Speech data has been prepared with purely volunteering efforts.